oguzhanerr/qgismodelsforgiga/README.md

   * ...about the CRS (Coordinate Reference System) of the project and inputs!!
 Model transform the raster inputs from any CRS to EPSG:4326, but you need to transform if the CRS of your vector files different
   * ...if you want to change the buffer zone, you need to give the unit in degrees!!
 It depends upon the location on earth.
 Near the equator, 1 km ≅ 0.008°
   * ...about the unique id of fiber nodes and school data.
 If they are different than the above, you need to check each step of the model.
-  * ...about the fields and the data type of them if you modify any of the indicator of vector datasets
+  * ...about the fields and the data type of them if you modify any of the indicator of vector datasets.
-  * ...that, there are two school connectivity models available.
-One is based on school data collected by the Giga team ("schoolconnectivitygiga.model3"), and the other based on data from OpenStreetMap ("schoolconnectivityosm.model3").

-### Output
+### Outputs

 The model creates a new vector point data based on the school input and adds the analyzes as new columns to the attributes table;